 Highlighted below are some of the colors to choose from.

 Quaker grey is one of the most popular paint jobs on the island.
 It is calm and matches the demeanor of the town.
-You can easily get the paint, and it will give your house a chill appearance that can complement the faded look of most buildings around.
+You can easily get the paint, giving your house a chill appearance that can complement the faded look of most buildings around.

 Still, sticking to the gray hues, you may opt for Nantucket gray, named after the island.
-It has a toned-down appearance, which is excellent if you want a paint job that is not screaming.
+Its toned-down appearance is excellent if you want a paint job that is not screaming.

-If you love some liveliness in your structures, you can go for Tristam’s red.
+If you love some liveliness in your structures, you can go for Cottage Red.
 It closely resembles maroon but with more pomp.
 You will spot this paint job on several upcoming structures in the town.

-Here is another color named after the island, which has a light-pinkish appearance.
+Here is another color named after the island, which looks light-pinkish.
 You can use it to make your house look lively.